shubhamshankar07/Hospital_Emergency_Room_Dashboard/README.md

 🏥 Patient Admission Status
-• Comparison of admitted vs. not admitted patients
-• Helps understand ER workload and hospital capacity
+• Comparison of admitted vs. not admitted patients and Helps understand ER workload and hospital capacity

 👶👵 Patient Age Distribution
-• Groups patients by age categories
-• Identifies which age groups visit the ER most frequently
+• Groups patients by age categories and Identifies which age groups visit the ER most frequently

 ⏳ Timeliness of Care
-• Percentage of patients seen within 30 minutes
-• Evaluates ER efficiency and response time
+• Percentage of patients seen within 30 minutes and Evaluates ER efficiency and response time

 🚻 Gender-wise Analysis
-• Breakdown of patients by gender
-• Useful for demographic-based planning
+• Breakdown of patients by gender and Useful for demographic-based planning

 🏬 Department Referrals
-• Shows which departments receive the most ER referrals
-• Supports staffing and resource allocation decisions
+• Shows which departments receive the most ER referrals and Supports staffing and resource allocation decisions
  <a href="https://github.com/shubhamshankar07/Hospital_Emergency_Room_Dashboard/blob/main/Dashboard.xlsx">Dashboard Link</a>

 🛠 Tools & Skills Used: